 Step 1 Quality Rated programs are licensed by the North Dakota Department of Human Services and go above and beyond basic licensing standards.
-Step 1 Quality Rated programs provide a safe and healthy environment for children focused on preventing injuries and reducing the spread of germs.
+They provide a safe and healthy environment for children focused on preventing injuries and reducing the spread of germs.
 Children need to be healthy and feel safe to learn and grow.
 It’s the first step in preparing children to be ready for school, work, and life.

 Step 2 Quality Rated programs continue to meet the requirements of Step 1, and offer a variety of materials to support play and learning experiences for children with different interests and abilities.
-A child’s work is their play, and having enough of the right materials that are set up in a chosen space encourages children to play.
+A child’s work is their play, and having the right kind of materials, set up in an intentional space, encourages children to play.
 When children develop good play skills, they are better prepared for school, work, and life.

 Step 3 Quality Rated programs continue to meet the requirements of Steps 1 and 2, and provide meaningful activities and experiences that build upon children's strengths and development.
 They use a curriculum to plan activities and guide teaching practices which align to the North Dakota Early Learning Standards.
 In addition, they implement an observation-based assessment system to ensure children are making progress toward the goals outlined in their curriculum.